giraffe-fsharp/Giraffe/README.md

 #### routing functions

-There are 3 routing functions and they work almost exactly the same as the basic ones with the exception of subRoute that has a slightly altered form.
+When using the `Giraffe.TokenRouter` module the main routing functions have been slightly overridden to match the alternative (speed improved) implementation.

-`route` & `routef` both have two args of path & function like before but as they are node mappers, the functions need to be enclosed in parentheses `()` or use `<|` / `=>` to capture the entire function.
+The `route` and `routef` handlers work the exact same way as before, except that the continuation handler needs to be enclosed in parentheses or captured by the `<|` or `=>` operators.

-`subRoute` now takes a subpath argument like before (such that all child routes will presume this subpath is prepended) and as a second argument takes a list of further child routing functions
+The `subRoute` handler has been altered in order to accept an additional parameter of child routing functions.
+All child routing functions will presume that the given sub path has been prepended.

 ### Example: